1. Nature of Terms

 (c) is intended to be used in connection with,

 an indictable offence, he shall as soon as it is reasonable for him to do so disclose that knowledge or suspicion, together with any matter on which that knowledge or suspicious is based, to an authorised officer….”

-There would also be an obligation upon us under the legislation NOT to disclose to you the fact that a report has been or is to be made by us as it is a criminal offence to “tip-off”.
+There is an obligation upon us under the legislation to disclose to you the fact that a report has been or is to be made by us as it is a criminal offence to “tip off”.

 7.1 You may terminate this engagement at any time by giving notice in writing to us.

 7.2 We will cease acting for you upon reasonable notice to you where there is a good reason to do so.
-Such reasons would include where it would be unlawful or unethical for us to continue to act (for example, pursuant to OSCO) or if our invoices have not been settled or any required payment on account has not been made.
-We are not obliged to disclose to you the reasons for terminating the engagement.
+Such reasons include (i) where it would be unlawful for us to continue to act, or (ii) where there is a conflict of interest or where we believe it is unethical or inappropriate for us to continue to act, or (iii) if you have not provided us with the required information under Practice Direction P, or (iv) if our invoices have not been settled or any required payment on account has not been made.

 7.3 Upon termination we will have the right to charge you for work done by us up to the time of termination and all disbursements.